-I like using this wet marinade on pork shoulder, as I've indicated in the recipe, but I've tried it on beef - hamburgers, in particular - and its equally as unique and delicious.
-Its weird, quirky, messy, and unexpectedly delicious in my opinion.
-I've found that it is best not to tell your diners whats in the marinade, as I've gotten stares of uncertainty and leeriness when Ive mentioned the contents - until they taste it mingling with the crisp skin of the pork and the juiciness from the meat underneath.
-All of the measurements are just eyeballed, and benefit from personalization to your personal tastes. —Jr0717
+I like using this wet marinade on pork shoulder, but I've tried it on beef - hamburgers, in particular - and its equally as unique and delicious.
+It's weird, quirky, messy, and unexpectedly delicious in my opinion.
+I've found that it is best not to tell your diners what's in the marinade, as I've gotten stares of uncertainty and leeriness when Ive mentioned the contents - until they taste it mingling with the umami of the pork and the juiciness from the meat underneath.
+All of the measurements are approximated, and benefit from personalization to your personal tastes. —Jr0717

-- Combine everything from the coffee grounds through the orange zest in a small bowl.
+Combine everything from the coffee grounds through the black pepper in a small bowl.

-- Add enough olive oil to make a slurry; add enough breadcrumbs to turn this into a paste.
+Add enough olive oil to make a spreadable paste.
+If you get olive-oil-glug-happy, just add more breadcrumbs to adjust the consistency.

 Season your protein with additional salt and pepper if desired, and then generously slather with the marinade.
 While you can cook your protein immediately, the marinade has a chance to work that signature magic if it sets for several hours, or even overnight.